mohid685/Search-Engine/README.md

 # Search-Engine
-A lightweight search engine built in C++ that supports keyword-based queries with efficient indexing and hashing.
+A search engine built in C++ that supports keyword-based queries with efficient indexing and hashing.
 Designed as a foundational project to explore core concepts in data structures, algorithms, and file handling.

 # Features
 - Keyword Search: Enter search terms to retrieve relevant document titles.